rishavmishra1400/Ethereum-Confirmation-Time-Prediction/README.md

 much time it might take for the transaction to be processed based on the network traffic.

-By gaining
-these insights ahead of time, a user can infer whether right now would be the right time for them to send this transaction to the network.
+By knowing about conformation time beforehand, a user can infer whether right now would be the right time for them to send this transaction to the network.

 ## Components Of Transaction

 - Transaction value
 Amount of Ether to be transferred